xdbfoundation/go/exp/services/captivecore/README.md

 ```
 $ captivecore --help
-Run the Captive Stellar-Core Server
+Run the Captive DigitalBits-Core Server

 Usage:
   captivecore [flags]

 Flags:
-      --db-url                             Horizon Postgres URL (optional) used to lookup the ledger hash for sequence numbers
+      --db-url                             Frontier Postgres URL (optional) used to lookup the ledger hash for sequence numbers
-      --stellar-core-binary-path           Path to stellar core binary
+      --digitalbits-core-binary-path           Path to digitalbits core binary
-      --stellar-core-config-path           Path to stellar core config file
+      --digitalbits-core-config-path           Path to digitalbits core config file
-      --history-archive-urls               Comma-separated list of stellar history archives to connect with
+      --history-archive-urls               Comma-separated list of digitalbits history archives to connect with
       --log-level                          Minimum log severity (debug, info, warn, error) to log (default info)
-      --network-passphrase string          Network passphrase of the Stellar network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")
+      --network-passphrase string          Network passphrase of the DigitalBits network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")
       --port int                           Port to listen and serve on (PORT) (default 8000)
 ```